-This tomato is an Ancient Landrace paste tomato from El Salvador.
-Plants are 3 feet tall and loaded with small (30 g) ‘strawberry’ shaped fruit.
-It comes highly recommended by some of our favourite seed savers.
-Here is how the seed savers at Good Mind Seeds describe this tomato:
+Ancient Landrace paste tomato from El Salvador.
+The 3 ft tall plants are loaded with small (30 g) ‘strawberry’ shaped fruit.
+Nauha Strawberry comes highly recommended by some of our favourite seed savers, such as Good Mind Seeds, whose description (see below) convinced us to grow this tomato:

 “The fruitiness of tomato is often underplayed in the flavors of ancient heirlooms from south of the Rio Grande.
 Such is not the case in these heirloom paste/saladette tomatoes from El Salvador.
 The flavor is similar to Grungy in the Sky Bicolor [a tomato variety], an incredible infusion of intense sweet and sour, with floral undertones and perfect levels of umami.
 When the flesh has been cooked down into paste, the condensed sugars and tomato essence make you understand how a tomato like this can be saved for so many centuries…With a strawberry shape to win your heart, and a gigantic flavor packed into such a small package, who could resist this feat of indigenous tomato breeding?”

-‘Nahua Strawberry’ is our working name for this tomato – and a name we humbly suggest this tomato could be called going forward (we’ll explain).
+We will point out that ‘Nahua Strawberry’ is our working name for this tomato.
+It’s a name we humbly suggest could be used going forward (we’ll explain).

-About our working name Nahua Strawberry: The ‘Nahua’ part = honours the Nahua and Nahuizalco connection.
-The ‘Strawberry’ part = the description on the Good Mind Seeds website.
+About our working name Nahua Strawberry: ‘Nahua’= honours the Nahua and Nahuizalco connection.
+‘Strawberry’ = the description on the Good Mind Seeds website.

-At this point in time, we would like to propose the name ‘Nahua Strawberry’ going forward.
 We are not suggesting this is the original name or that this is the name for all time.
-Ideally, we should ask the people of Nahuizalco what the name of this tomato is.
-We are just suggesting that ‘Nahua Strawberry’ is a more appropriate name that honours the Nahuizalco connection to this tomato versus the designation ‘LYC 859 El Salvador’.
+Ideally, we should ask the people of Nahuizalco.
+We just suggest that ‘Nahua Strawberry’ is a more appropriate name than the designation ‘LYC 859 El Salvador’.

 Our original seedstock came from a Seeds of Diversity Canada member.